seanmerron/Retirement-Roadmap/README.md

 ## Key Points
 - The ultimate goal in life is Happiness.
   - We seek purpose and fulfillment in life but live in a society where money is traded for our limited time on earth.
-Financial Freedom frees up time for our familes, hobbies, seeking dreams and sitting back to just appreciate life.
+Financial Freedom frees up time for our families, hobbies, seeking dreams and sitting back to just appreciate life.
   - Understand what "Rich" means to you.
 What would you do if you had financial freedom?
 Do some soul searching to figure out what gives you meaning/purpose and stop chasing material wants for short-term enjoyment.
 - You only need a credit score if you need a loan.
   - Everyone is so convinced to build credit mainly to get approved for loans later.
 You only need a loan when you can't afford something.
-Learning good saving habits from the start can keep you out of the easily misshandled credit world/trap.
+Learning good saving habits from the start can keep you out of the easily mishandled credit world/trap.
 More on this controversial topic later...
 - You won't get rich (quickly) working for the man.
   - This roadmap is for the average working Joe to learn how to retire early using passive income generated from hard earned employment savings.
 Sorry but to get rich quick usually involves starting a business or some dumb luck.
 - Simplify Life.